tunylund/shared-state/client/README.md

   If the `action` is omitted, de-registers everything for the `id`.

 * `enum ACTIONS` Predefined actions that the system uses for basic setup
-  * `OPEN` Triggered when a new client is happily connected.
+  * `CONNECTED` Triggered when a new client is happily connected.
   * `CLOSE` Triggered when a new client is happily connected.
   * `ERROR` Triggered with any error from the system
   * `PING` An action sent by the clients for gathering lag statistics